Revolution 1848

 In practical terms the Habsburg dynasty would have found such an acceptance to be intolerable and would probably have sought to undo it.
 The Tsar of Russia could also be presumed to be be strongly opposed to the replacement of the "dynastic" German Confederation by a liberal, constitutional, national, "Germany".

-On 14 April the Hungarian Reichstag declared for the complete independence of Hungary from the sovereignty of the Austrian Empire.
 At this time the Hungarians had considerable military resources to call upon in support of the declaration of independence.
-These resources included a substantial Polish contingent including some able Polish generals.
+These resources included a substantial Polish contingent of possibly more than 20,000 volunteer soldiers and some able Polish generals.

-The struggle to subdue Hungary proving difficult the Austrian authority sought, in late April, the involvement of the Tsar and invited active Russian assistance in the name of "the holy struggle against anarchy."
+The struggle to subdue Hungary proving difficult the Austrian authority reluctantly sought, in late April, the involvement of the Tsar and invited active Russian assistance in the name of "the holy struggle against anarchy."

-By late June, with Hungarian nationalism being hard pressed by Austrian, Russian, and local nationality opposition, a "Nationality Act" offering several significant concessions intended to promote reconciliation between the Magyar majority and the many significant minority ethnic groups in the Hungarian lands, was passed into law by the Hungarian Assembly at a time, late July 1849, when the would-be Hungarian parliament was obliged by the pressure of its many adversaries to hold it sessions away from Buda-Pest in the provincial town of Szeged.
+By late June 1849, with Hungarian nationalism being hard pressed by Austrian, Russian, and local nationality opposition, a "Nationality Act" offering several significant concessions intended to promote reconciliation between the Magyar majority and the many significant minority ethnic groups in the Hungarian lands, was passed into law by the Hungarian Assembly at a time, late July 1849, when the would-be Hungarian parliament was obliged by the pressure of its many adversaries to hold it sessions away from Budapest in the provincial town of Szeged.

 Law VIII of 1849, (the first such nationalities law in Europe), made some concessions guaranteeing "the free national development for all the nationalities living within the territory of Hungary".
 The nationalities could hope to see the use of their own languages in primary schools.
 Magyar would remain the language of the central governmental communication and legislation.
 Local political assemblies were made open to being addressed in any language, where any nationality was an absolute local majority at county level the minutes of their proceedings could be preserved in the local majority language as well as in Hungarian.
 Local National Guards were to be commanded through the medium of their local languages.
 Promotion within the public service was to be fully on the basis of ability and merit and there were guarantees that selection for public offices would be undertaken without regard to the mother tongue or the religion of the applicants.